-The Home Office is launching their new services in response to applicants’ needs and criticism.
-They are introducing new digitalised services for visa applicants called UK visa and Citizenship application services (UKVCAS).
+The Home Office is launching their new services in response to applicants’ needs and criticisms.
+They are introducing new digitalised services for visa applicants called UK Visa and Citizenship Application Services (UKVCAS).

 From 29th November 2018, existing services and enrolment of biometric information at the Post Office or a Premium Service Centre are not available anymore for applicants with one exception.
 Applicants using the online application for leave based on family life, including spouses and partners of settled persons, or private life, still have the choice to enrol their biometric information at the Post Office until January 2019.

 The Home Office is digitalising their services by replacing their paper application forms with online applications only.
 This can be problematic for applicants without access to the Internet or not familiar with computer and technology in general.

 From 9th November 2018, new UKVCAS centres began to open and all visa centres have opened on 30th November 2018.

 Under the new services, applicants have to make their application and pay their application fees online, this also includes their biometric enrolment fees (if applicable) and the immigration health surcharge (if applicable).